How to Explain Vulva Art in Your Bedroom to Guests or Family

 Polite but firm.
 You're not being rude—you're simply declining to justify your choices.

-Strategy 4: The Humor Deflection
+Strategy 4: The Humor Deflection (For Light-Hearted Moments)

 • "Yeah, I'm very into celebrating the female form these days!"